Larry Brown (basketball): University of Kansas: 1983–1988

 Two months later, Brown opted to return to professional coaching, departing KU for the San Antonio Spurs.
 In his five seasons at Kansas, Brown had one Big 8 regular season title, two Big 8 postseason titles, five NCAA Tournament appearances, three Sweet 16 appearances, two trips to the Final Four, and one national title.
 As a collegiate coach, he had a cumulative coaching record of 177–61 (.744) in seven seasons, including a 135–44 (.754) record at Kansas.
 His efforts led to him being named "Coach of the Year" for the NCAA in 1988 and "Coach of the Year" for the Big Eight Conference in 1986.

-After Brown left Kansas to return to the NBA, NCAA sanctions were levied against Kansas in the 1988–89 season as a result of recruiting violations; potential transfer Vincent Askew was provided with money to leave his campus visit to visit his ill grandmother.
+After Brown left Kansas to return to the NBA, NCAA sanctions were levied against Kansas in the 1988–89 season as a result of multiple recruiting violations; potential transfer Vincent Askew was provided with money to leave his campus to visit his ill grandmother, and the "casual administration of a summer jobs program" that was linked to other "violations of NCAA regulations."
 No players on any of Brown's teams were named in the report, and Askew did not transfer to Kansas.
 The Jayhawks were given three years' probation and banned from the 1989 NCAA Tournament–to date, the only time a defending champion has been barred from defending its title.
 They were also docked one scholarship for the 1989–90 season, and barred from paid visits during the 1989 calendar year.
-As harsh as these sanctions were, the infractions committee seriously considered imposing a "death penalty" on Kansas, which would have resulted in canceling the entire 1989–90 season.
+As harsh as these sanctions were, the infractions committee seriously considered imposing a "death penalty" on Kansas, which would have resulted in canceling the entire 1988–89 season.
 Indeed, enforcement director David Berst said that Kansas was "on the bubble" for a death penalty.
 However, the committee opted against imposing a death penalty because Askew was the only player who received impermissible benefits, and because Brown had returned to the NBA by then.